SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_HXT150.md

 The HXT150 dual output up-/down-/cross-converter is a transmission tool optimized to have a second channel running on a medium long offset delay that will improve statistical multiplexing efficiency.

-The **Axon ACP HXT150** driver is used to configure and monitor the HXT150 Axon card.
+The **Axon ACP HXT150** connector is used to configure and monitor the HXT150 Axon card.

 ## About